 Processing rules for Marketing Channels

-Marketing Channel processing rules determine if a visitor hit meets the criteria assigned to a channel.
-The rules process every hit a visitor makes on your site.
-When a rule does not meet the criteria for a channel, or if rules are not configured correctly, the system assigns the hit to No Channel Identified.
+Marketing Channel processing rules determine if a visitor hit meets the criteria assigned to a channel by processing every hit a visitor makes on your site.
+The rules are processed in the order you specify, and when a rule is met, the system stops processing the remaining rules.

 Create Marketing Channel processing rules